robertbetts/FintechIntro/course_discussions/textbook/FinTech_Introduction_Overview_and_Contents.md

 ### Pedagogical Approach

-This textbook is unique in its methodology, having been developed through a series of comprehensive workshops where each topic was examined through four distinct perspectives:
+This textbook is unique in its methodology - **FintechForge Method**, a process where through a series of comprehensive workshops each topic is examined through four distinct perspectives:

 - **The Learner's Perspective**: Curious questions that explore fundamental concepts and seek practical understanding
 - **The Optimistic Expert**: Enthusiastic analysis highlighting opportunities, benefits, and transformative potential